davharris/als-prognosis/presentation-script.md

 So, the simplest way to model Walking would be logistic regression.
 As time-since-onset increases, the probability that a given subject will be able to walk goes down.

-To extend this model to five categories, we can use an extension of logistic regression called an ordered logit model.
+Since we have five categories instead of two, we can use an extension of logistic regression called an ordered logit model.
 Its predictions look like this.

 Now, we can start to make useful predictions.
-Let's say a subject comes in to a doctor's office three times, about 1 year after onset.
-Their survey responses can tell us enough to start making personalized predictions.
-For example, here are the predictions for a patient that had no trouble walking 1 year in, and here are the predictions for someone that was advancing more quickly.
+We can look at a patient a year after onset and see immediately if they've been losing function faster or slower than average, then make a personalized prediction.
 In the Stan model, this all happens using random effects for each patient's slopes and intercepts.
-Because the model is Bayesian, we get automatically a range of possible progression rates for each patient.

-One thing that helps a lot is that the progression rates are tightly correlated across tasks.
+One thing that helps a lot here is that the progression rates are tightly correlated across tasks.
 For instance, when subjects start losing the ability to climb stairs, that provides the model with a nice nice "early warning system" for the ability to walk on flat ground.

-These other clusters of highly-correlated also help the model share information across tasks when it's making predictions.
+Likewise, these other clusters help the model use information from one task to make better predictions about the others.

 # App